wikimedia/jquery.ime/rules/README.md

 =====================================

 Input methods are defined in javascript files.
-An input method is a javascript object and it is passed to $.ime.register() method to register with jquery.ime
+An input method is a javascript object and it is passed to `$.ime.register()` method to register with `jquery.ime`

-eg: $.ime.register( hebrewStandardKeyboard );
+eg: `$.ime.register( hebrewStandardKeyboard );`

+Input methods can be built by reusing parts of other methods, this is especially interesting for complex patterns.
+If rules are reused then the methods must be loaded first.
+This is done through configurations in `jquery.ime.inputmethods.js`.

+For examples on reuse, see 'nb-normforms' or 'hi-inscript'.

 Metadata fields
 ---------------